tigressine/plum/docs/README.rst

   SIO 0  0  1     21    |
   SIO 0  0  3     0     |

-If you're curious give the other flags a try and see what happens!
+If you're curious, give the other flags a try and see what happens!

 bugs
 ----
 Please file an `issue report`_ if you find any bugs.
-I want this software to be extremely memory-safe and highly stable.
+My goal is  make this software extremely memory-safe and highly stable.

 .. _`issue report`: https://github.com/tgsachse/plomachine/issues